 A strong resume is a requirement for job searching in any industry, at any level of experience.
 But the thought of writing a resume on your own leaves many job seekers overwhelmed and confused -- what information do you include?
 How much detail is too much?
 How far back do I list my work experience?
-Do they need to know that I waited tables in college?
+Do hiring managers need to know that I waited tables in college?

 Note that CNET may get a share of the revenue if you buy or subscribe to anything featured on our site.